yunix-world/yuri-canvas/readme.md

 # Yuri-Canvas
-Canvacord is a wrapper for canvas & jimp which can be used to create/manipulate images easily.
+yuricanvas is a wrapper for canvas & jimp which can be used to create/manipulate images easily.
 This package is meant for beginners who don't know how to use canvas & stuffs.

 > ⚠ This package is not recommended to you if you know how to use canvas/other image manipulation tools.